GATERAGE/neuralnet/PRODUCTION_TRANSFORMER.md

 Production_Transformer.py

 This project implements a minimal Transformer architecture designed for sequence modeling tasks like language modeling.
-It includes key components such as Positional Encoding, Multi-Head Self-Attention, and Transformer Encoder Blocks, all built using PyTorch.
+It includes key components such as Positional Encoding, Multi-Head Self-Attention, and Transformer Encoder Blocks, all built using PyTorch featuring;
-Features

     Positional Encoding: Injects positional information into token embeddings.
     Multi-Head Self-Attention: Allows the model to focus on different parts of the sequence simultaneously.